The Story Behind ‘Mas Que Nada’

 brazilian singer Jorge Ben JOr

-September 24th marks the day when ‘Mas Que Nada’ it made its entry onto Billboard’s Hot 100 singles chart in 1966.
-Over the years, the song has given us several exciting versions, including hard-to-find covers by Al Jarreau and in a solo setting, one of the original guitar voices of contemporary samba jazz, Paulinho Nogeira.
+September 24th marks ‘Mas Que Nada’s’ entry on Billboard’s Hot 100 singles chart in 1966.
+Over the years, the song has given us several exciting versions, including hard-to-find covers by Al Jarreau and in a solo setting, one of the original guitar voices of contemporary samba jazz, Paulinho Nogueira.

-But it’s the original – written and recorded by Samba newcomer Jorge Ben – that lit the fuse for Bossa Nova’s worldwide success three years before it because a hit for Sergio Mendes.
+But the original – written and recorded by Samba newcomer Jorge Ben – lit the fuse for Bossa Nova’s worldwide success three years before it became a hit for Sergio Mendes.

 So, here’s the story behind ‘Mas Que Nada’.